Quick Introduction to PostGIS

 Working with Spatial Data in PostGIS

-Final note before we dig in, remember that usually to work with spatial data you need to
+Before we dig in, remember that to work with spatial data you need to

 CREATE EXTENSION postgis;

 in your database to enable all the functionality.
-We don't have to do it in the workshop because we already enabled the extension when we created the DB in the container.
+We don't have to do it in the workshop because we already enabled the extension when we created the database in the container.

 Let's go ahead and log in to our PostgreSQL database: